 The list includes open source software testing tools, open source functional testing tools, open source web application testing tools, open source performance testing tools, open source mobile testing tools, open source load testing tools, and many other open source testing tools in it.

 Top Open Source Automation Testing Tools

-Given below is the list of most popular open source testing tools.
+Given below is a list of the most popular open-source testing tools.

 Here we go !!!

 #1) Katalon Platform